-- To recognise how to identify signs of abuse.

-- To consider when it is appropriate to:

-- talk to parents

-- make a referral

-- To have a working knowledge of the child protection procedures in Czechia as well as guidance offered by the United Kingdom.
+- To recognise how to identify signs of abuse. - To consider when it is appropriate to: - talk to parents - make a referral - To have a working knowledge of the child protection procedures in Czech Republic as well as guidance offered by the United Kingdom. - To attend relevant DSL or refresher training at least every year, through contact with safeguarding organisations in the UK and/or with external experts in Czech Republic.

-- To attend relevant DSL or refresher training at least every year, through contact with safeguarding organisations in the UK and/or with external experts in Czechia. - To share knowledge and information about the safeguarding of children with other members of staff. - To suggest relevant INSET opportunities for other members of staff and volunteers every two years. - To run or organise INSET training for other members of staff. - To maintain Child Safeguarding reference/training material on the PUBLIC (Google Drive). - To be aware of the records of staff Child Safeguarding training stored in EduCare and to ensure that staff training is refreshed at least every two years by: - suggesting relevant external INSET opportunities - running internal INSET - inviting external experts to deliver INSET at school - To make sure that Child Safeguarding induction (Child protection in International Schools, Health and Safety, Fire Safety and Online Safety) training for new/temporary is completed via EduCare courses within the first two weeks of employment. - To ensure all staff read this policy and sign that they understand this policy on an annual basis before coming into contact with children in the educational setting.
+- To share knowledge and information about the safeguarding of children, including online safety, with other members of staff. - To suggest relevant INSET opportunities for other members of staff and volunteers every two years. - To run or organise INSET training for other members of staff. - To maintain Child Safeguarding reference/training material on the PUBLIC (Google Drive). - To be aware of the records of staff Child Safeguarding training stored in EduCare and to ensure that staff training is refreshed at least every two years by: - suggesting relevant external INSET opportunities - running internal INSET - inviting external experts to deliver INSET at school - To make sure that Child Safeguarding induction (Child protection in International Schools, Health and Safety, Fire Safety and Online Safety) training for new/temporary members of staff is completed via EduCare courses within the first two weeks of employment. - To ensure all staff read this policy and sign that they understand this policy on an annual basis before coming into contact with children in the educational setting. - The DfE has produced a one-stop page for teachers on GOV.UK, which can be accessed here: Teaching about relationships sex and health.
+This includes teacher training modules on the RSHE topics and non-statutory implementation guidance.